Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Introduction

+Our primary goal is to develop an efficient numerical method for linear stability analysis of a wake vortex using eigenmode-eigenvalue theory (or spectral theory).
+We carefully investigate the mathematical foundation of the method to ensure accurate and correct resolving of eigenmodes and eigenvalues.
+We then apply our numerical method to linear stability analysis of the Lamb-Oseen or Batchelor vortex model to classify eigenmodes in terms of physical relevance, which is an additional goal for the rest of this paper.
+Our work demonstrates the numerical efficiency of our method, which is essential as we plan to extend the application of the method to handle hundreds of eigenmodes for the examination of triad-resonant interactions among the eigenmodes in a follow-up paper, and encompasses the linear stability analyses under either inviscid or viscous conditions.

-The numerical method used in this paper is also considered a spectral collocation method.
-It follows the typical global eigenvalue problem solving procedure like \citet[pp. 127-133]{Boyd2000} and \citet[p.
+Our numerical work is based on a spectral collocation method.
+It follows the typical global eigenvalue problem-solving procedure like that of \citet[pp. 127-133]{Boyd2000} and \citet[p.
 241]{Fabre2006}.
-However, what differentiates our numerical method to be presented here is that it uses algebraically mapped associated Legendre functions serving as Galerkin basis functions, which were first introduced by \citet{Matsushima1997} and practically utilised in some vortex instability studies with success by \citet{Bristol2004, Feys2016}.
-These are defined as
+However, our method is distinguished because of its use of algebraically mapped associated Legendre functions as Galerkin basis functions, which were introduced by \citet{Matsushima1997} and utilised in several vortex stability studies \citep{Bristol2004, Feys2016}.
+These functions are defined as

-where $P^m_n$ is the associated Legendre function with order $m$ and degree $n$ \citep[see][pp. 292 - 295]{press_numerical_2007}, $\zeta$ is a variable in the interval $-1\le \zeta <1$ to which the radial coordinate $r$ is mapped by means of a map parameter $L$.
-We note the facts that $\left\{P^{m}_{L_n} (r) \; \big| \; n = |m|, \; |m|+1, \cdots \right\}$ is a complete Galerkin basis set of functions defined on $0 \le r < \infty$, and that a function represented by their truncated sum converges exponentially fast in terms of increasing the maximum degree $n_{max}$ used in the sum.
+where $P^m_n$ is the associated Legendre function with order $m$ and degree $n$ \citep[see][pp. 292-295]{press_numerical_2007}, $\zeta$ is a variable in the interval $-1\le \zeta <1$ to which the radial coordinate $r$ is mapped by the map parameter $L$.
+Note that $\left\{P^{m}_{L_n} (r) \; \big| \; n = |m|, \; |m|+1, \cdots \right\}$ is a complete Galerkin basis set, and a regular function approximated by their truncated sum converges exponentially with respect to the truncated degree $n_{\max}$.